Panlord/game-power-down/ProjectDocument.md

 - The footstep sound comes from [John Leonard French](https://assetstore.unity.com/packages/audio/sound-fx/western-audio-music-67788).
 This audio is free from the unity store.
 - The main music playing throughout the game is from [DHSFX](https://assetstore.unity.com/packages/audio/ambient/unnerving-ambient-sounds-horror-game-sound-effect-pack-30-sounds-170590).
 This audio is free from the unity store.
 - The out of breath sound effect comes from [this site again](https://www.fesliyanstudios.com/royalty-free-sound-effects-download/breathing-150).
 It is royalty free.
+- The flashlight toggle sound comes from [InspectorJ Sound Effects](https://assetstore.unity.com/packages/audio/sound-fx/96-general-library-free-sample-pack-185157).
+It is free from the unity store.
+I edited the track in order for it to sound less like a mouse click and more like a flashlight click.
 - The CURSED sound effect that plays during the jump scare is a distorted, edited version of [this clip](https://soundbible.com/2085-Annoying-Speaker-Pulsing.html).
 The original sound effect is under public domain.

 **Describe the implementation of your audio system.**